rhayes777/PyAutoFit/docs/general/configs.rst

         cores the parallel run uses.
 If ``number_of_cores=1``, the model-fit is performed in serial omitting the use of the ``multiprocessing`` module.

-The output path of every non-linear search is also 'tagged' using strings based on the ``[search]`` setting of the non-linear search:

-[tag]
-    name -> str
-        The name of the non-linear search used to start the tag path of output results.
-For example for the search ``DynestyStatic`` the default name tag is 'dynesty_static'.

 visualize
 ---------